 The first couple of growing seasons we were too busy building and finishing the house to even think about starting a garden.
 We did purchase some new ducklings and created housing and a pen for them.
 Early 2017 we began planning our new high country garden.
 We created our raised beds as the spring weather allowed, and in June the planting began.
 We added a greenhouse in the fall of that same year.

 We enjoyed the first three years here with our three horses, working on training and also riding them to various places in Pike National Forest, including a couple of trips to the top of Black Mountain.
 After Laurie’s riding incident and some broken bones late summer 2018, we realized that our age caught up with us, and that the risk involved with riding was too great.
 Our two younger horses were sold to some folks who can enjoy them for a few more years, and our oldest was put to rest due to some health issues.
-We loved our horses and miss them, but we know there may be greater things ahead that we couldn’t have done with them tying us down.
+We loved our horses and miss them very much, but we know there may be greater things ahead for us that we couldn’t have done with them keeping us home.